-Brock Vandagriff: UGA commit leads Prince Avenue to stunning 38-0 win
+Brock Vandagriff: Georgia QB commit leads Prince Avenue to stunning 38-0 state playoff rout

 Like father.
 Like son.

 “This is for sure the biggest win of my Prince career and football career,” Brock Vandagriff said.
-“Someone he always keeps our records here at Prince he said this is the biggest game in school history and we just got after them so everyone is just hyped up but we know our main focus is the state championship.
+“Someone here he always keeps our records at Prince and he said this is the biggest game in school history, and we just got after them so everyone is just hyped up, but we know our main focus is the state championship.
 This is just another stop on the revenge tour I guess.

 The future Georgia QB signee was a part of seven touchdowns and more than 600 yards of total offense last year in a thrilling 62-57 loss.
 It was a much different stat line in his senior year rematch.

-Brock Vandagriff completed 17 of his 22 passes for 296 yards.
-He threw one touchdown pass and added a pair of touchdowns on the ground.
+Brock Vandagriff completed 17 of his 23 passes for 296 yards.
+He threw one touchdown pass and added a pair of short touchdown runs.

 His Wolverines still won going away by 38 in their last home game of the 2020 season.